OrangeBetaStar/WaifuBrew/README.md

 09/18/18 - Fixed inversed case of dialogue speed slider.
 Fixed dialogue transparency of value turning 1 at 0.
 [Gaia]

 09/20/18 - Consistent naming scheme throughout the CustomSlider class.
 Now with relative positioning of the elements instead of relying on each other for placement in ConfigPane.
 [BetaStar] Removal of bak folder since elements are no longer needed [Gaia]

+09/26/18 - CustomButton now takes 9 positions of origin (uses Origin ENUM). (in x-axis first, y-axis next naming scheme) As an example: LEFT_TOP, RIGHT_TOP, MIDDLE_CENTRE, RIGHT_BOTTOM.
+(Yes, centre is in Canadian spelling.)
+ConfigPane won't allow to go back without saving the settings, instead, noticebox comes up with buttons whether if you want to save or not.
+If save button is clicked, it will save and go back to main screen.
+Otherwise, it will not save the settings and just close the box.
+When one of the slider is active in ConfigPane, everything is disabled except preview and a slider.
+Not even back and save button is visible during sliding.
+MasterHandlerClass.java so that code is slightly cleaner for every Pane class.
+(Don't have to explicitly override every single mouse actions)